NdAbdulsalaam/Google_crash_course_on_python/README.md

-This is a complete solution to coding exercises in coursera crash python course by google
+# DISCLAIMER

-The questions are as presented in the  exactly course
+- This is the complete solution to coding exercises in `google crash on python` on coursera

-The purpose of this work is not to encourage lazziness but to serve as a guide
+- The questions are as presented exactly in the course without any modification

-It is better attempts are made first before checking the solution, in case of difficulty
+- The purpose of this work is not to encourage lazziness but to **serve as a guide**

-This should br the last point of contact
+- It is, therefore, better that attempts are made before checking the solutions.
+That is, **this should be the last point of contact.**